Top 50 Creative Activities For Kids

 Creative activities for kids keep them busy and help them spend time in a productive manner.
-Here are top 50 creative activity ideas to boost your kid's mental growth.
+Here are top 50 creative activities to boost your kid's mental development and thinking skills.

 “A child’s mind is not a container to be filled but rather a fire to be kindled.” – Dorothea Brande

-Creative art and craft ideas for preschoolers and primary school students (Ages 3 – 9 years)
+Creative art and craft activities for preschoolers (Ages 3 – 5 years)

 2. Collage: This is a unique creative art activity for preschoolers.
 Make your child put together a collage using anything of his choice – pictures, parts of pictures, photographs, pieces of fabric, beads and so on.
 Frame his work and display it in your drawing room.
 Also, as a family, attempt a big collage.

 3. Art from waste: